St. Stephen's Episcopal Church

 These are just some of the questions that make for fascinating discussion.
 Any question is fair game, and dealing with our real questions is an important part of arriving at a real faith.
 The history behind some of the answers will surprise you, and your own capacity to handle these questions with integrity and faith might well inspire you.
 Join the rector for this seven-week course on the basics of Christianity and the richness of Anglicanism and The Episcopal Church.

 If you wish to be confirmed in the Episcopal Church, this class is your preparation.
 If you are new to the Episcopal Church and you just want to know more, this class is for you, too.
-(Youth are prepared through the Journey to Adulthood program.)
+(Youth are prepared through the Kairos program.)
 And many long-time Episcopalians find this class an interesting and helpful refresher course.
 Find out more about what it means to be confirmed, received, and reaffirmed here.